kwilliams1987/SE-ShipSystemsManager/README.md

 The Programmable Block can be sent arguments to affect it's behaviour.
 Running the script with no arguments is the same as a normal "Tick" cycle.
 ### activate [state]
-This will set a custom state on the block, for example `activate battle` will enable the "Battle Stations" state.
+This will set a custom state on the block.
+* `activate battle` will enable the "Battle Stations" state.
+* `activate destruct` will start the "Self Destruct" system.
 ### deactivate [state]
 This will clear a custom state on the block, for example `deactivate battle` will cancel the "Battle Stations" alerts.
 ### toggle [state]